 8. IBM Envizi

 IBM Envizi is a data-driven sustainability platform that simplifies carbon accounting, ESG reporting, and regulatory compliance.
-It integrates with IBM’s AI and analytics tools, allowing businesses to track, analyze, and optimize their carbon footprint in real time.
+It integrates with IBM’s AI and analytics tools, enabling businesses to track, analyze, and optimize their carbon footprint in real-time.

 Key Features: